Tarab-Imam/Py/README.md

 # Py
-In this repository,I will write some codes using python.
+In this repository,I'll write some codes using python.
 <br>
 I will use loops for coding.
 </br>